moj-analytical-services/splink/docs/blog/posts/2023-05-24-latest_developments.md

 Check out these new functions in the [BRL Documentation](https://moj-analytical-services.github.io/splink/blocking_rule_library.html) as well as some new [Blocking Topic Guides](https://moj-analytical-services.github.io/splink/topic_guides/blocking/blocking_rules.html) to better explain what Blocking Rules are, how they are used in Splink, and how to choose them.

-Keep a look out, as there is more improvements in the pipeline for Blocking in the coming months!
+Keep a look out, as there are more improvements in the pipeline for Blocking in the coming months!

 ## :elephant: Postgres Support

-With a massive thanks to external contributor [@hanselmm](https://github.com/moj-analytical-services/splink/pull/1191), Splink now supports :simple-postgresql: Postgres.
+With a massive thanks to external contributor [@hanslemm](https://github.com/moj-analytical-services/splink/pull/1191), Splink now supports :simple-postgresql: Postgres.
 To get started, check out the [Postgres Topic Guide](https://moj-analytical-services.github.io/splink/topic_guides/backends/postgres.html).

 ## :label: Clerical Labelling Tool (beta)